poisonednumber/Scanner-map/README.md

 -   (Optional but Recommended for Local Transcription Speed) An NVIDIA GPU with CUDA support (8GB+ VRAM recommended).
 Ensure appropriate drivers and CUDA/cuDNN libraries are installed before running the installation script.
 -   (Optional for Discord Features) A Discord account and the ability to create a Discord Bot Application.
 -   (Optional for Remote Transcription) A running instance of a `faster-whisper-server` compatible API (e.g., [speaches](https://github.com/speaches-ai/speaches)).
+-   (Optional for OpenAI Transcription) An OpenAI API account with access to the Whisper API.
+-   (Optional for ICAD Transcription) A running instance of [ICAD Transcribe](https://github.com/TheGreatCodeholio/icad_transcribe) server (see ICAD Setup section below).

 ### 🐧 Linux Installation (Debian/Ubuntu-based)